Exciting news came out of the state of Hawai’i last week. They declared traditional kava, that in the form of a tea, as an official food.

 This is huge for the kava world!

 For decades, kava has been misunderstood.
 The relaxing, clarifying, socializing feelings you get are confused for getting people “high”.
 Fear around the numbness one feels in the mouth and on their tongue when they start using it.
-And the biggest one, the myth that kava causes liver toxicity.
+And the biggest one is the myth that kava causes liver toxicity.

-This is a huge step forward in helping to get kava back on the map not only as being as safe to enjoy with friends, but also as natural health product with medicinal benefits.
+Making it an official food is a huge step forward in helping to get kava back on the map, not only as being a safe drink to enjoy with friends, but also as natural health product with medicinal benefits.

 This classification is only for traditional kava, not extracts or supplements.
 The traditional preparation of kava involves drying the root of the pepper plant, piper methysticum, grinding it down into a fine powder.
 Then, the powder is placed into a strainer bag and steeped in warm water for 3-5 minutes before being massaged until the water becomes a muddy brown.
 Then it’s poured into a coconut shell and drank, usually with friends and community.